AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/find.doc.md

 ## Implementation

+We will implement `Find` using recursion over the total number of parameters.

+- **Base Case:** Handle several amounts directly.
-Each specialization of `Typelivore::Find` checks several parameters from the front of the parameter list.
+- **Recursive Case:** Check several parameters at the front of the list.
-If a match is found, the index of the match is returned.
+If a match is found, then its index is returned.
-Otherwise, the function drops checked parameters and calls itself with the rest.
+Otherwise, drop the checked parameters and call itself with the rest.

 Here's a simplified version of it: